 However 2020 marks the end of life for Red Hat Enterprise Linux 6, which has been out for 10 years now, and has a few remaining clients still on this version.
 Red Hat Enterprise Linux 7 is the most widely adopted and supported platform for TotalCAE clients on HPC clusters and cloud.
-The latest Red Hat Enterprise Linux 8 releasing this year, but is not widely supported yet by all the CAE vendors, and we are not currently deploying RHEL8 for this reason.
+The latest Red Hat Enterprise Linux 8 is not widely supported yet by all the CAE vendors, and we are not currently deploying RHEL8 for this reason.

 For clients with legacy HPC clusters, this list is helpful in planning the last release of your software that you can go to until you replace the HPC system with an updated TotalCAE system, or TotalCAE cloud on AWS or Azure.
 TotalCAE supports over 100 applications listed here , so this is not a comprehensive list just ones that we have seen with some clients on legacy HPC systems so far that we have documented for them.

 |Dassault Systemes Abaqus||2019 dropped RHEL6 support|

 |Altair||2019 still supported (RHEL6.5 or later)|